 Watch YouTube Video: JMeter Script Recording & Best Practices

-Apache JMeter is a Java-based tool which records the communication between client i.e. end-user and server and converts this communication into a test script.
+Apache JMeter is a Java-based tool which records the communication between the client i.e. end-user and server and converts this communication into a test script.
 This test script is used to generate the load on the server.
 To record the communication through JMeter and convert it into a script, you must have below listed 5 pre-requisites:

 - Application or Website Link